IceHe/lib/mac/initialize.md

 Available softwares on Homebrew-Cask : [Homebrew Formulae](https://formulae.brew.sh/cask)

-- You can find the softwares you need on it.
+- NOTE: You can find the softwares you need on it.

 ### Required